widjaja0/cse15l-lab-report/lab1/week-1-lab-report.md

 javac Hello.java
 java Hello messages/en-us.txt
 ```
-Working directory when command was run: /home/ <br>
+Working directory when command was run: /home/
-The concatenate (cat) command concatenates the text content of one or multiple files and spits them out without modifying the contents of the files.
+The concatenate (cat) command concatenates the text content of one or multiple files and spits them out without modifying the contents of the files.<br><br>